kcnavarro/kcnavarro/README.md

 - 👋 Hi, I’m @kcnavarro
 - 👀 I’m interested in actuarial science, data analytics, and data visualization!
-- 🌱 I’m currently learning Python, SQL in Tableau, R Programming, and Microsoft Excel, as well as the power of data visualization.
+- 🌱 I’m currently learning Python, SQL in Tableau, R Programming, and Microsoft Excel, as well as taking courses in finance.
 - 📫 How to reach me: kclemnav@gmail.com or find me on LinkedIn!

 <!---